Seafloor Mapping

 Underneath the surface of Long Island Sound exists a wide range of seafloor habitats—from the shallow, sandy bottom in the Narrows near New York City, to the deep and rocky recession in the Race near Fishers Island.
 Mapping the seafloor provides a framework to better understand and manage the resources dependant on these diverse habitats.

-In an effort to better understand, describe, and analyze these seafloor (or “benthic”) environments federal and state agencies, regional organizations, and academic institutions use high resolution underwater imaging techniques to characterize and map specific geographic locations.
+In an effort to better understand, describe, and analyze these seafloor (or “benthic”) environments federal and state agencies, regional organizations, and academic institutions use high resolution underwater acoustic and imaging techniques to characterize and map specific geographic locations.

-A 2004 settlement between the states of Connecting and New York, two power companies, and a cable company is providing funding for additional seafloor mapping.
+A 2004 settlement between the states of Connecticut and New York, two power companies, and a cable company is providing funding for additional seafloor mapping.
 The settlement resolved a permitting dispute relating to two electrical cable crossings of Long Island Sound.
 As part of the settlement, the companies agreed to contribute $6 million to a Long Island Sound Research and Restoration Fund as a condition for its permit.
 In 2004, the Long Island Sound Study Policy Committee signed a Memorandum of Understanding on administering the fund for research and restoration projects to enhance the waters and related natural resources of Long Island Sound.
 In 2006, the Long Island Sound Study Policy Committee signed a second Memorandum of Understanding formally establishing a framework for the fund’s use.
 The Policy Committee agreed that the Fund be used to:

 - Support new projects and activities that enhance Long Island Sound.